-Overcoming trajectories and finding joy
+Overcoming pasts and finding joy

 BY: Troy Murphy | April 2013

 Life doesn’t suck; it just is.
 Neither designed for flourishing or floundering; the universe is survival friendly.
 Species naturally tend for their young until their young are sufficiently strong to survive outside the nest or nursery.
-Survival requires complete reliance on caregivers.
+Survival for young requires complete reliance on caregivers.
 A young child cannot face the complexities of this world; it’s too dangerous.
-Humans heavily dependent on brains and not brawn require extensive childhood nurturing, waiting for learning to catch-up with the physical development.
+Humans heavily dependent on brains and not brawn require extensive nurturing, waiting for learning to catch-up with the physical development.
 We need smarts to survive and wisdom to flourish, implementing strategies to work through the peculiarities of our society and human challenges.

-During childhood, guided and protected by caregivers, we learn survival skills and the fortunate are introduced to flourishing.
+During childhood, guided and protected by caregivers, we learn essential survival skills and the fortunate, living in nurturing rich environments, are introduced to flourishing.
 Before being pushed into the uncertain (and sometimes uncaring) world, we are trained.
-Childhood survival boot-camps are not equal.
+Childhood training isn’t equal.
 Caregivers bring varying resources to parenting.
-Some parents conscientiously prepare their children others haphazardly drag their child into their own chaotic life.
-Our success as adults is correlated with our up-bringing; we’re not sentenced to the life of our parents but socialized to not stray too far.
-Amazingly, the human will can change the trajectory.
-Our formidable task is to take what we have been given and succeed.
-Wise choices ease future difficulties; developing skills sharpens our responses.
-Careless choices magnify difficulties.
-Those least prepared tend to make the poorest choices, creating even more difficulties to overcome, with limited skills and narrow approaches, they must face a more difficult life.
+Some parents conscientiously prepare their children while others haphazardly drag them through their chaotic life.
+Success as adults is correlated with healthy up-bringing; but we’re not sentenced to failure when parenting was poor.
+Amazingly, the human drive can change the trajectory.
+We can take what was given and succeed.
+New wise choices ease future difficulties; developing skills that sharpen our responses.
+Careless choices magnify difficulties ruining the boost of a healthy childhood or magnifying the challenges learned from the past.